Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 The extracted housing related data source was the U.S. Census and was aquired using an API.
 The specific data set selected was from was the 2018 American Community Survey 5-Year Survey U.S. Census ACS and the data points we selected came from the following table: U.S. Census Variables

+The five-year ACS was selected since it has the most complete housing data.
+From the table containing approximately 20,000 variables, we selected: -- Median Home Value, Household Income, Population, Median Age, Per Capita Income, State, and County -- The state and county fields will be useful in joining the Census table to the other tables -- Once the data was called utilizing the Census API, the data was put into a pandas dataframe.

 ![Census Data](https://github.com/allysontalyor/ETL-Project/blob/master/Images/ACS_Screen_Shot.png)
 Steps to Extract and Transform the Home Price Data:

+•   Transforming the U.S. Census housing related data

+•   Fields were converted to integer using .astype.

+•   The first dataframe, us_census_df, called pulled data from all 50 states.
+We created a second dataframe, IN_census, and verified the data contained 92 rows - one for each of Indiana's 92 counties.

+•   The county and state fields were pulled as FIPS codes and the "us" dependency, the FIPS codes were converted to state and county names.

+•   Columns were re-sorted for a more natural looking arrangement.

+•   The final dataframe, IN_census_3, was also set to a csv file called IN_census_file.csv

 Extract